Pac-12 Conference softball tournament

-The Pac-12 Conference softball tournament was the conference tournament in softball for the Pac-12 Conference.
-The winner received the conference's automatic bid to the NCAA Division I softball tournament.
-After several years of consideration, the tournament began in 2023 and ended the next year.
+The Pac-12 Conference softball tournament is the conference tournament in softball for the Pac-12 Conference.
+The winner receives the conference's automatic bid to the NCAA Division I softball tournament.
+After several years of consideration, the tournament began in 2023 and temporarily ended the next year, when 10 of the 12 full members left for other conferences, leaving Oregon State as the only full member that sponsored softball.
+Pac-12 softball will resume play in the 2027 season, with Oregon State joined by six new softball-sponsoring full members.

 History

 The Pac-12 was one of the few conferences to not host a conference tournament at the end of the regular season.
 The inaugural tournament was held in 2023 at Rita Hillenbrand Memorial Stadium in Tucson, Arizona.
 The Pac-12 softball tournament was a single-elimination tournament and all nine of the Pac-12 schools which field softball teams qualified for the tournament.
 The winner earned the Pac-12's automatic bid to the NCAA tournament.

-The 2024 Pac-12 Conference tournament was the final tournament, as eight of the nine softball-sponsoring members of the Pac-12 Conference will leave for other conferences in 2025.
-Arizona, Arizona State, and Utah will join the Big 12 Conference.
-California and Stanford will join the Atlantic Coast Conference.
-Oregon, UCLA, and Washington will join the Big Ten Conference.
+The 2024 Pac-12 Conference tournament was the final tournament for the immediate future, as eight of the nine softball-sponsoring members of the Pac-12 Conference left for other conferences immediately after that season.
+Arizona, Arizona State, and Utah joined the Big 12 Conference.
+California and Stanford joined the Atlantic Coast Conference.
+Oregon, UCLA, and Washington joined the Big Ten Conference.

+The remaining legacy members, Oregon State and non-softball Washington State, eventually brought in seven new full members in July 2026—Boise State, Colorado State, Fresno State, San Diego State, Texas State, Utah State, and non-softball Gonzaga.